Tran-Steven/MultiPlaylist/README.md

 [MultiPlaylist](https://github.com/Tran-Steven/MultiPlaylist/)

-Using RESTful API, the website takes in accepted playlist links & appends them to one main playlist.
+Using REST API, the website takes in accepted playlist/video links & appends them to one main playlist.

 Extra Information: